Russia: Alexei Navalny's sentence upheld by Moscow court | DW | 20.02.2021

 Russia is an ECHR member, and is technically obliged to enforce the international court's decision, although implementation can often be delayed by years.

-Russia said Wednesday the ECHR's decision amounted to "pressure" and "interference" in Russia's internal affairs.
+Russia said Wednesday that the ECHR's decision amounted to "pressure" and "interference" in Russia's internal affairs.

+Satanovsky tweeted that Navalny told the court: "Blessed are those who hunger and thirst for truth, for they shall be satiated."

 What is Navalny's second slander charge?